Suraj520/cv-nlp-basics-to-advanced/02_CV/README.md

 20. Line detection using hough transform through OpenCV.
 21. Fourier transform on images using OpenCV.
 22. Wavelet transform on images using OpenCV.
-23. Deepsort real-time tracker using yolov8.
-24. Delaunay triangulation and voronoi diagram using OpenCV
+23. Delaunay triangulation and voronoi diagram using OpenCV.
+24. Point clouds and meshes using Open3D.
+25. ArUco marker generation and detection using OpenCV.
+26. Camera Projection matrices and Camera Calibration using OpenCV.
+27. Plane detection and formation using O
-25. Depth images, Disparity maps and Stereo Vision using OpenCV.
+28. Depth images, Disparity maps and Stereo Vision using OpenCV.
+29. Iterative Closest Point between point clouds.
+30. Chamfer distance.